 Leadership Overview

-Seattle University has 10 executives leading key functions including strategy, finance, operations, and advancement.
+Seattle University has 10 executives leading key functions including finance, operations, and governance.

-Driven by a commitment to academic excellence and social justice, Seattle University fosters critical thinking and ethical leadership, preparing students to lead with purpose and serve the greater good.
+Driven by a commitment to academic excellence and social justice, Seattle University fosters a transformative educational experience, preparing students to lead with purpose and create a more just and humane world.

-Driven by a commitment to academic excellence and social justice, Seattle University fosters critical thinking and ethical leadership, preparing students to lead with purpose and serve the greater good.
+Driven by a commitment to academic excellence and social justice, Seattle University fosters a transformative educational experience, preparing students to lead with purpose and create a more just and humane world.

 Leadership Roles at Seattle University